-Heineken Zero has the most well-rounded taste and flavour of all the alcohol-free lagers we tried with a fuller smell and stronger mouthfeel.
+Heineken 0.0 has the most well-rounded taste and flavour of all the alcohol-free lagers we tried in our taste test with a fuller smell and stronger mouthfeel.
 It has nutty characteristics but is quite a lot less dry than its full strength counterpart.
 Something we particularly like about these two is their almost identical design which means you don’t feel like you are doing anything different, regardless of whether you opt for the full-strength or alcohol-free version.

 A great alcohol-free option if… you want a drier lager.

 Adnams Ghost Ship is a classic English pale ale in a very traditional style, reminiscent of cask beer.
 Those traditional flavours with the citrus hint remain at the fore of the alcohol-free version, with a lingering bitterness that gives the beer a well-rounded mouthfeel.
 The alcoholic version has slightly more nuttiness but they compare very well.